-The GPSC Doctoral Internship program was not affiliated with any doctoral program and was an open site between 2017-2019, accepting applicants nationally.
-However, effective for the 2020-2021 cohort, the program became fully affiliated with the doctoral program from Albizu University.
-We are only accepting applicants exclusively from Albizu University, whose Psy.D. program is APA accredited.
-GPSC's internship program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).

-The Doctoral Internship Program is fully accredited by the American Psychological Association.
-Next site visit is scheduled for the year 2028.
+The GPSC Doctoral Internship program is a closed internship site and is fully affiliated with Albizu University, Miami Campus, our sponsoring institution.
+We only accept internship applications from Psy.D. students exclusively from Albizu University.
+GPSC's internship program is an active member in good standing of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and participates yearly in the APPIC match.
+GPSC Doctoral Internship program is fully accredited by the American Psychological Association since 2018.
+Next site visit for re-accreditation is scheduled for the year 2028.